hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 <a href="javascript:window.open('/content/documentation/media/topology_esx.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for ESX network architecture.</a>(opens in a new window)

+##### Installing networks for ESX #####

-For ESX deployments, two specific networks must be installed and configured for the VMware vCenter environment.
+For ESX deployments, you must install and configure two specific networks:

+1. The **ESX network**.
+This network must be installed and configured for the VMware vCenter environment.
 The network is used for communication between specific aspects of vCenter:

-- the OVSvApp communicates with the Neutron message queue
+	- the OVSvApp communicates with the Networking Operations service (Neutron) message queue

 	- the Compute service communicates with the vCenter Proxy

 	- the vCenter Proxy communicates with the message queue for the Compute and Volume Operations services.

 	- the EON service sub-component communicates with the vCenter server.

-The initial installation of the cloud will install the 2 initial Object Storage nodes.
-All additional Object Storage nodes will be installed using customer procedures after the initial install.
+2. The **Service network**.
+This network is for trusted VMs in overcloud to communicate with cloud infrastructure components in undercloud.
+The service network is used by all services for accessing the logging, monitoring as well as customer provided network services such as NTP and LDAP.
+VMs will need to add a NIC and attach a VLAN address to get access.
+Authentication is through the Identity Management service, where this Neutron Provider Network is defined for a single project.

+##### Other customer responsibilities and requirements #####

 You are responsible for the following before beginning the HP Helion OpenStack installation: